-paper was edited, and is being published, for a national audience in parallel with a primary version based on the same data and interpretations.
+- The priority of the primary publication is respected by a publication interval of at least 2 weeks. - The paper for secondary publication is written for a different group of readers and is not simply a translated version of the primary paper; an abbreviated version will often be sufficient. - The secondary version reflects faithfully the data and interpretations of the primary version. - A footnote on the title page of the secondary version informs readers, peers and documenting agencies that the paper was edited and is being published for a national audience in parallel with a primary version based on the same data and interpretations.
 A suitable footnote might read as follows: "This article is based on a study first reported in the [title of journal, with full reference]."